-- Annexation conflicts may arise with neighboring communities. - Use of fiscal tools by the community to capture funds from developers or landowners to meet the service needs of newly developed areas. - Managing development along major highway corridors and interchanges, particularly the expansion of Highway 15 in the southeast portion of the City. - Siting of power transmission lines. - Siting of telecommunication towers. - Siting of wind or solar energy generation facilities.
+- Annexation conflicts may arise with neighboring communities. - Use of fiscal tools by the community to capture funds from developers or landowners to meet the service needs of newly developed areas. - Managing development along major highway corridors and interchanges, particularly the expansion of Highway 15 in the southeast portion of the City. - Siting of power transmission lines. - Siting of telecommunication towers.

-- Residential development next to industrial or high intensity commercial land use (such as SFR areas directly adjacent to PC or PI areas). - Poorly regulated and managed "home-base business uses that detract from the neighborhood. - Poorly designed or unattractive multi-family residential, commercial, or industrial development. - Poorly designed or unattractive rural development in community gateways or entrance points. - Lack of screening or buffering between incompatible uses.
+- Siting of renewable (wind, solar, or other) energy generation facilities. - Residential development next to industrial or high intensity commercial land use (such as Single Family & Duplex Residential areas directly adjacent to Commercial or Industrial areas). - Poorly regulated and managed "home-base business uses that detract from the neighborhood. - Poorly designed or unattractive multi-family residential, commercial, or industrial development. - Poorly designed or unattractive rural development in community gateways or entrance points. - Lack of screening or buffering between incompatible uses. - Unregulated signage, lighting, access, or accessory storage uses.